RescueSocial/SNA-AH-Links-Analysis-Cross-Platforms/README.md

 # SNA-AH-Links-Analysis-Cross-Platforms

+## IMPORTANT
+- You should get the keys of your kaggle account
+- Go to kaggle account, account option, Create api token.
+- JSON file will eb downloaded named "kaggle.json", just add it to repositry you

 **Cross-Platform Social Network Analysis of Links and analysis, monitoring of Petitions/News/Videos on Amber Heard.**

 Checking the domains, links, on social platforms and search engines about a person.